Rust: starting with blazingly fast programming language

 First look:

-As a curious user, I tried to take a look at the language website, which talks about why Rust and many other things.
+As a curious user, I tried to take a look at the rust programming lang, which talks about what is rust programming language and many other things.
 First question came to my mind was, why another language? what are we trying to solve? there are many other languages out there along with popular frameworks and thriving developer communities .

 I come from Java development background and have been building web-apps since 2012.
-So the first statement that caught my attention, is that its blazingly fast.
+So the first statement that caught my attention, is that rust is blazingly fast.

 What is it that makes Rust so fast?